ivanmviveros/microservicesbacklog/README.md

 # microservicesbacklog
-# Genetic algorithm to generate solutions from the Microservices Backlog
+# Genetic algorithm for generating Microservices Backlog solutions from the Product Backlog